blukatdevelopment/FPS_Framework/README.md

 For now I'm honestly just going to make a bunch of feature branches throwing things at the wall to see what will stick.

+Feature/gridmap

+I'm going to play with the gridmap and see if I can
+A. Get a hand-built map using the gridmap.
+B. Procedurally generate a map using the gridmap.